yschroe/chessalyzer.js/README.md

 ## Custom Trackers

 If you want to have other stats tracked you can easily create a custom tracker.
-You must derive your tracker from the `Tracker.Base` class.
+You must derive your tracker from the `BaseTracker` class.

 Your tracker also must have the following properties: